SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Abstract

 \section{Abstract}

+Dataset deduplication is widely recognized as a crucial preprocessing step that enhances data quality and improves the performance of large language models.
+A commonly used method for this process is the MinHash Locality-Sensitive Hashing (LSH) algorithm.
+Recently, GPU-accelerated frameworks such as NVIDIA NeMo Curator have been introduced to handle large-scale corpora; however, they remain suboptimal due to high communication overhead from physical data shuffling and underutilization of GPU resources.
+In this paper, we propose \sys, a high-performance GPU-accelerated deduplication framework optimized for distributed cluster environments. \sys introduces a computationally efficient, partially reusable hash function, alongside highly optimized GPU kernels and a hardware-aware automatic parameter selection mechanism.
+By replacing traditional data shuffling with a streaming-based approach, \sys significantly mitigates communication bottlenecks.

-Dataset deduplication plays a crucial role in enhancing data quality, ultimately improving the training performance and efficiency of large language models.
-A commonly used method for data deduplication is the MinHash LSH algorithm.
-Recently, NVIDIA introduced a GPU-based MinHash LSH deduplication method, but it remains suboptimal, leaving room for further improvement in processing efficiency.
-This paper proposes a GPU-accelerated deduplication framework, \sys, that optimizes MinHash LSH for GPU clusters and leverages computationally efficient, partially reusable non-cryptographic hash functions. \sys significantly outperforms the CPU-based deduplication tool in SlimPajama (using 64 logical CPU cores) by up to 107.2 times and the GPU-based tool in NVIDIA NeMo Curator by up to 6.3 times when processing 30 million documents on a node with four GPUs.
-Notably, our method dramatically accelerates the previously time-consuming MinHash signature generation phase, achieving speed-ups of up to 260 compared to the CPU baseline.
-Despite these gains in efficiency, \sys maintains high deduplication quality, with the duplicate document sets reaching a Jaccard similarity of over 0.96 compared to those identified by the standard MinHash algorithm.
-In large-scale experiments, the deduplication of 1.2 trillion tokens is completed in just 6 hours in a four-node, 16-GPU environment.
-The related code is publicly available on GitHub (\href{https://github.com/mcrl/FED}{https://github.com/mcrl/FED}).
+Our framework outperforms the CPU-based deduplication tool in SlimPajama by up to 158$\times$ and the GPU-based tool in NVIDIA NeMo Curator by up to 7.8$\times$ when processing 30 million documents on a node with four GPUs.
+Notably, \sys dramatically accelerates the previously time-consuming MinHash signature generation phase, achieving speedups of up to 375$\times$ over the CPU baseline.
+Despite these gains in efficiency, \sys maintains high deduplication fidelity, with duplicate document sets achieving Jaccard similarities of over 0.95 compared to those identified by the standard MinHash algorithm.
+In large-scale experiments, the deduplication of 1.2 trillion tokens is completed in just 3 hours on an 8-node 32-GPU V100 cluster.
+The related code is publicly available on GitHub (https://github.com/mcrl/SEDD).